Crimes carried out against someone because of their race, religion, sexuality, disability or gender.

 You can start the Community Trigger if you’ve reported three incidents about the same problem, in the last six months.
 It can also be started if more than five people have made reports about the same problem in the last six months.

 - apply online through Avon and Somerset police

 - call 0117 922 2500 (option 5) and ask for the community trigger

 - write to Community Trigger, Crime Reduction Team, BB, PO Box 595, Bristol City Council, BS99 2BK

-Free and confidential support is available from Bristol Hate Crime Services.
+Free and confidential support is available from Bristol Hate Crime and Discrimination Services.